Migreeni ja geenit – periytyvyyden uusin tutkimus paljastaa kiinnostavia eroja

 Migraine and genes – the latest study on heredity reveals interesting differences

 Finnish researchers are once again at the forefront of migraine research.
-A study led by Professor Aarno Palotie reveals that migraine is caused by the combined effect of multiple genes – not just a single genetic defect.
-The research provides new insight into why migraine often runs in families and why symptoms can vary greatly.
+A study led by Professor Aarno Palotie reveals that migraine is caused by the combined effect of several genes – not just a single genetic defect.
+The study provides new insights into why migraine often runs in families and why symptoms can vary greatly.

-The study Common Variant Burden Contributes to the Familial Aggregation of Migraine in 1,589 Families analyzed 1,589 Finnish families and compared their genetic profiles with population-based controls.
-The results highlight a broad genetic background and the combined effect of multiple genetic variations.
+The study Common Variant Burden Contributes to the Familial Aggregation of Migraine in 1,589 Families analyzed 1,589 Finnish families and compared their genetic profiles to population-based controls.
+The results highlight a broad genetic background and the combined effect of many genetic variations.

-The inheritance of migraine is significantly explained by the polygenic risk score (PRS), which describes the combined effect of multiple genetic variants.
+The inheritance of migraine is significantly explained by polygenic risk scoring (PRS), which describes the combined effect of several genetic variations.

-The PRS burden in familial migraine was 1.76 , while in population-based cases it was 1.32 .
-This means that migraine is not usually transmitted through a single gene, but through the combined effect of several genes.
+In familial migraine, the PRS burden was 1.76, while in population-based cases it was 1.32.
+This means that migraine is usually not inherited through a single gene, but as a combined effect of several genes.

-The study showed that the genetic load is highest in migraine with paralytic symptoms (1.96) and lowest in migraine without aura .
+The study showed that genetic load is highest in hemiplegic migraine (1.96) and lowest in migraine without aura.

-Research confirms that migraine is often inherited in a multi-gene manner – not just through a single genetic defect.
+The study confirms that migraine is often inherited polygenically – not just through a single gene defect.

 Conclusions

-Migraine is inherited through the combined effects of several genetic changes.
-This explains why migraines often run in families, but the symptoms and severity can vary from person to person.
+The inheritance of migraine is due to the combined effect of several genetic variations.
+This explains why migraine often runs in families, but symptoms and severity can vary individually.

-Polygenic risk is a significant explanatory factor for the occurrence of migraine in families.
+Polygenic risk burden is a significant explanatory factor for the occurrence of migraine in families.

 Frequently asked questions

-Can migraines be passed down from parents to children?
+Can migraine be inherited from parents to children?

 Yes.
-Studies show that the genetic risk of migraine is passed from parents to children through multiple gene changes, not a single gene.
+According to studies, the genetic risk of migraine is passed from parents to children through several genetic variations, not due to a single gene.

 Is there a "migraine gene"?

-Not just one.
-Migraine is caused by the simultaneous action of several genes, some of which are related to nervous system function and blood vessel regulation.
+Not a single one.
+Migraine is caused by the simultaneous effect of several genes, some of which are related to nervous system function and blood vessel regulation.

-Can a genetic test tell you your migraine risk?
+Can a genetic test tell the risk of migraine?

-Currently, no single genetic test can reliably predict migraine risk because it is a multi-genetic phenomenon.
+Currently, a single genetic test cannot reliably predict the risk of migraine, as it is a polygenic phenomenon.
 However, research is progressing rapidly.

 Source